drozhzhin-n-e/angular-modal-crystal/README.md

 ```

 ## Usage
 To open the window, import the `Modal` service and call the `load()` method.
 As a parameter, pass your component.
-It will be the contents of the window..
+It will be the contents of the window.

 ```ts
 import {Modal} from 'angular-modal@crystal';